Higher-Order Exceptional Points Induced by Non-Markovian Environments: Introduction

 The present paper is organized as follows.
 In Sec.~\ref{section II}, we introduce our model and its non-Markovian effective Hamiltonian.
-In Sec.~\ref{section III}, we demonstrate and classify higher-order EPs, elucidating the mechanism by which non-Markovian environments induce them.~Possible experimental implementations are discussed in Sec.~\ref{experimental analysis}.
+In Sec.~\ref{section III}, we demonstrate and classify non-Markovian higher-order EPs in both pseudo-Hermitian and generic non-Hermitian scenarios, and discuss the topological invariants associated with higher-order EPs.~Possible experimental implementations are presented in Sec.~\ref{experimental analysis}.
 Finally, we summarize the results and conclude the paper in Sec.~\ref{Discussion and conclusions}.